-&lt;sup>7 The one exception to this is carbon dioxide ( $CO_2$ ) emissions, which, if quantified and monetized, should be discounted at 3 percent (see Section 5.4 below).
+&lt;sup>7 The one exception to this is carbon dioxide ( $CO_2$ ) emissions, which, if quantified and monetized, should be discounted at 2.0 percent (see Section 5.4 below).

-applicants discount the benefits and costs to 2021 (the same base year recommended above for any inflation adjustments).
-Appendix B provides more information on the formulas that should be used in discounting future values to present values and presents a simplified example table.
+example table.
 The chart below illustrates how the present value of a future dollar is reduced over time due to discounting.